-TL;DR I owned design and research for a unified generative AI assistant across the Amazon Ads console — a 12-month, cross-functional effort with 1 PM, 4 SDEs, and 2 data scientists.
-Starting from a support chatbot, I expanded scope to build a cross-page assistant capable of invoking specialized agents for image generation, reporting, keyword generation, and campaign creation.
+TL;DR I owned design and research for a unified generative AI assistant across the Amazon Ads console, a 12-month, cross-functional effort with 1 PM, 4 SDEs, and 2 data scientists.
+The long-term vision was never just support: it was an assistant that could walk an advertiser from a question to a launched campaign without leaving the page, surfacing spend recommendations and creative tools along the way.
+Starting from a support chatbot, I recognized that other teams were independently building their own AI interfaces across the console, and that fragmentation would make that vision impossible.
+I expanded scope to design a unified platform built on a multi-agent orchestration layer capable of invoking specialized agents for image generation, reporting, keyword generation, and campaign creation.
 I defined the data architecture with engineering, established four design principles, navigated a VP-level org conflict, and wrote design system guidelines for pattern adoption across teams.
-The assistant launched with 10 skills and three interaction types — reactive, ambient, and inline — resolving 10% of support cases, eliminating 50k+ tickets, cutting average handle time from 25 minutes to 1.5 minutes, and saving nearly $600k in cost per contact.
+The assistant launched with 10 skills and three interaction types, reactive, ambient, and inline, resolving 10% of support cases, eliminating 50k+ tickets, cutting average handle time from 25 minutes to 1.5 minutes, and saving nearly $600k in cost per contact.

 Provide advertisers with a cohesive assistant experience across the Ad Console.
 We defined five success targets going in: